tatasfachrul/tatasfachrul/README.md

-### Hi there 👋
+# Hi there 👋

-I'm software engineer based in Indonesia.
+I'm Software Engineer based in Jakarta, Indonesia 🇮🇩.

+🌱 Currently learning about GoLang.

+I do some side job ocasionally.
+If you need to built app with Javascript oriented framework/library like Express, React Native you come to right place 🎯

+☕️ wanna chat? 👉 @ me on [Twitter](https://twitter.com/tastasss)

 <!--